 Southern Glazer's Wine & Spirits

-Anita Cook-Motard has made a career in the wine industry with the Glazers Distribution organization working in many different areas of the company.
-Anita began her career with Glazers in 1982 as a sales rep and was promoted through the ranks of sales, marketing, and management.
-In 1997 Anita was part of the formation of the Domaines & Estates group within the Glazers organization – a specialized sales division dedicated to small and mid-size wine companies.
+In 1997 Anita was instrumental in the formation of the Domaines & Estates Fine Wine Group within the Glazers organization – a specialized sales division dedicated to small and mid-size wine companies.
 Anita currently works with the D&E Fine Wine Group as Director of Strategic On-Premise Accounts.

-Anita is active in many food and wine organizations such as Les Dames d’ Escoffier, the American Institute of Wine & Food, and the former Texas Hill Country Wine & Food Festival.
+Anita is active in many food and wine organizations including Les Dames d’ Escoffier, the American Institute of Wine & Food, the Wine & Food Foundation of Texas, and Women of the Vine & Spirits.
 Anita loves to cook and enjoys a glass of fine wine now and then.

 Vice President of Premium Marketing